coolmule0/speckle-test/readme.md

 A simple repo to generate a speckle pattern

-For developing this code run `pip install --editable .`
+For developing this code run `pip install -e .`